top of page

 Matt Lubin, B.S. - Graduate Student (he/him)

 Matt graduated with a B.A. in biology and philosophy from Yeshiva University.
-After graduating, he joined the Yeshiva-based lab of Dr. Josefa Steinhauer, which focuses on phospholipid remodeling enzymes in Drosophila, and spent two years at the Memorial Sloan Kettering Cancer Center studying the relationship between cancer cell metabolism and immune escape.
+He then joined the Yeshiva-based lab of Dr. Josefa Steinhauer, which focuses on phospholipid remodeling enzymes in Drosophila, and spent two years at the Memorial Sloan Kettering Cancer Center studying the relationship between cancer cell metabolism and immune escape.

 Email: mlubin at carnegiescience dot edu